eriksank/rpc-websocket/README.md

 <a name="support"></a>

 ###12.1\.
 Support
-For trouble tickets with RPC WebSocket, please, use the github [issue list](https://github.com/eriksank/rpc-websocket/issues).
+For trouble tickets with _RPC WebSocket_, please, use the github [issue list](https://github.com/eriksank/rpc-websocket/issues).

 <a name="projects"></a>